JoseRoca/WinFBX/docs/RichEdit/CTextFont2 Class.md

 Sets whether characters are displayed with a horizontal line through the center.

 ```
-FUNCTION CTextFont2.SetStrikeThrough (BYVAL Value AS LONG) AS HRESULT
+FUNCTION SetStrikeThrough (BYVAL Value AS LONG) AS HRESULT
    this.SetResult(m_pTextFont2->lpvtbl->SetStrikeThrough(m_pTextFont2, Value))
    RETURN m_Result
 END FUNCTION